ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CDDL, along with a text description, is used to define each claim independent of encoding.
 Each claim is defined as a CDDL group.
 In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

+All claims in an EAT MUST use the same encoding except where otherwise explicitly stated (e.g., in a CBOR-encoded token, all claims must be CBOR-encoded).

+This specification includes a CDDL definition of most of what is defined in {{RFC8392}}.
+Similarly, this specification includes CDDL for most of what is defined in {{RFC7519}}.
+These definitions are in {{CDDL_for_CWT}} and are not normative.

 Each claim described has a unique text string and integer that identifies it.
 CBOR-encoded tokens MUST use only the integer for claim keys.